Thai Rice Paper Rolls Recipe (Fresh Spring Rolls)

 Thai fresh spring rolls served with peanut sauce.

-• Vegetables: carrots, cucumber, bell pepper, shredded cabbage, lettuce
+• Vegetables: Carrot, cucumber, bell pepper, cabbage, lettuce

-• Extras: avocado slices, mango, roasted peanuts, pickled veggies
+• Extras: Avocado, mango, roasted peanuts, pickled vegetables

 Ingredients for Thai fresh spring rolls including Vietnamese rice paper, shredded carrots, fresh herbs, lettuce, rice noodles, and spicy dipping sauce.